Theonlyme-1221/mini-games-for-school/README.md

 1. Run the pip install pillow in your Terminal(Admin)

-2. Download the image as given in jpg format alone
+2. Download the image as given in jpg format alone From word document uploaded

 3. From line 580 to 595 must the image location loacally